-4.1 Current (2018)
+4.1 Current Standing Committees include:

-- Audit Committee - Budget Steering Committee - Niagara Peninsula Conservation Authority Advisory Committee (NPCAAC) (formerly known as CLAC; amended September 20, 2017) - Watershed Floodplain Committee - Water Quality Improvement Grant Review Committee - 4.2 The Authority may strike a standing committee to investigate and make recommendations on matters of interest to the Authority. - 4.3 Any standing committee of the Authority will be recognized as a functioning committee until the Authority replaces or dissolves that committee or until December 31 of the year in which the committee is formed.
+- Audit and Budget Committee - Goverance Committee - Public Advisory Committee. - 4.2 The Authority may strike a standing committee to investigate and make recommendations on matters of interest to the Authority. - 4.3 Any standing committee of the Authority will be recognized as a functioning committee until the Authority replaces or dissolves that committee or until December 31 of the year in which the committee is formed. - 4.4 The Authority will strike standing committees at the first business meeting of the year or at other times as may be desired. - 4.5 Notwithstanding the NPCAAC Terms of Reference, any standing committee of the Authority will be comprised at a minimum of three members, plus the Chair and the Vice-Chair of the Authority who serve as ex-officio, non vtoing members.
+All members of the Board may attend Standing Committee meetings and comment and participate, however, only committee members may vote at committee. - 4.6 Each standing committee will have Terms of Reference established by the Authority.
+The Terms of Reference will serve as a consistent guide to committee members and provide a continuity of understanding by the Authority as to the specific purpose for the standing committee.
+The Terms of Reference may be altered by the Authority where the scope of a standing committee's mandate is either altered or changed. - 4.7 When a new standing committee is proposed, either the Authority Board Member proposing the new standing committee will present Terms of Rreference for Authority approval, or the Authority will cause such Terms of Reference to be prepared.
+In either case, a new standing committee shall not be struck until the Authority approves Terms of Reference for the standing committee.

-- 4.4 The Authority will strike standing committees at the first business meeting of the year or at other times as may be desired. - 4.5 Notwithstanding the NPCAAC Terms of Reference, any standing committee of the Authority will be comprised at a minimum of one member, plus the Chair and the Vice-Chair of the Authority.
-All Members of the Board may attend Standing Committee meetings and comment and participate, however, only committee members may vote at committee. - 4.6 Each standing committee will have terms of reference established by the Authority.
-The terms of reference will serve as a consistent guide to committee members and provide a continuity of understanding by the Authority as to the specific purpose for the standing committee.
-The terms of reference may be altered by the Authority where the scope of a standing committee's mandate is either altered or changed. - 4.7 When a new standing committee is proposed, either the Authority Board Member proposing the new standing committee will present terms of reference for Authority approval, or the Authority will cause such terms of reference to be prepared.
-In either case, a new standing committee shall not be struck until the Authority approves terms of reference for the standing committee. - 4.8 Authority standing committees will be comprised of Authority Board Members.
-Other than the Source Water Protection Authority, the Board Members may invite people to participate as a committee member and/or attend committee meetings as a resource. - 4.9 Only committee members are entitled to vote on matters coming before the committee. - 4.10 Standing Committees make recommendations only to the Board, where in turn, recommendations are considered for approval.
+- 4.8 Authority standing committees will be comprised of Authority Board Members.
+Other than the Source Water ProtectionCommittee, the Board Members may invite people to participate as a committee member and/or attend committee meetings as a resource. - 4.9 Only committee members are entitled to vote on matters coming before the committee. - 4.10 Standing Committees make recommendations only to the Board, where in turn, recommendations are considered for approval.